Poojag30/Basic-Csharp-Projects/README.md

  **5.BMI Calculator** : This program first prompts the user to enter their weight and height.
 It then calculates the BMI and displays the result along with an interpretation of the BMI category.

+ **6.ATM ConsoleApp** :This is a basic ATM console application in C# that allows users to check their balance, deposit money, withdraw money, and exit the ATM.
+It prompts the user to enter their PIN, and then presents a menu for selecting different options.